KohakuBlueleaf/LyCORIS/Change.md

 #### Fixes, slight changes

 * Refine some details about code quality.
 Based on the report from GitRoll.
 (Thx you gitroll!)
+* Fix bugs in lokr when lokr_w1_a not exist.
+* Fix bugs in conversion scritps.

 ## 2024/02/18 update to 2.1.0